 Court ruling opening Wisconsin brings concern, Trump praise

 MADISON, Wis.
-(AP) — A court ruling tossing Wisconsin's stay-at-home order threw communities into chaos Thursday as local leaders were forced to decide whether to issue their own restrictions or allow bars and restaurants to reopen amid the coronavirus pandemic.
+(AP) — A court ruling tossing Wisconsin's stay-at-home order threw communities into chaos Thursday as some bars opened immediately and were packed with customers while other local leaders moved quickly to keep strict restrictions in place amid the coronavirus pandemic.

 The conservative majority of the Wisconsin Supreme Court late Wednesday afternoon ruled that the “safer at home” order from Democratic Gov. Tony Evers was invalid and threw it out effective immediately.
 The order forces Evers to work with the GOP-controlled Legislature on a new plan, a process that could take weeks.

-Some businesses didn’t waste a moment.
+Some bars did just that.
 Nick’s Bar in Platteville, in far southwest Wisconsin, posted a 30-second video late Wednesday that showed the bar teeming with people drinking, talking and bobbing their heads to music.
+Bars in Appleton and Kaukauna in northeast Wisconsin also opened and were packed with people.

+The party may be short-lived in Appleton.
+City officials signed an order Wednesday that took effect at 8 a.m.
+Thursday continuing the state’s “safer at home” order.
+Other communities were taking similar steps, including Racine, Kenosha County and Brown County, home to Green Bay.

-But more liberal parts of the state were clamping down.
-In Dane County, home to the capital of Madison, officials quickly imposed a mandate incorporating most of the statewide order.
-City health officials in Milwaukee said a stay-at-home order they enacted in late March remains in effect.
+In Dane County, home to the capital of Madison, officials quickly imposed a mandate incorporating most of the statewide order until May 26.
+City health officials in Milwaukee said a stay-at-home order they enacted in late March remains in effect and does not have an end date.

+Tom Diehl, president of the Association of Wisconsin Tourism Attractions, runs the Tommy Bartlett Exploratory and water ski show in Lake Delton, one of the state's key tourism destinations.

+He plans next week to open the exploratory, an indoor attraction featuring some 175 interactive exhibits like giant levers and a mock-up of a Russian space station capusle.
+Diehl said he will put safety precautions such as social distancing and hand sanitizers in place for visitors.

 Evers had been slowly easing restrictions on closed businesses in Wisconsin as the percentage of new cases dropped and other metrics that were a part of his reopening plan were met.
 Earlier this week, Evers allowed all nonessential retail businesses to allow up to five customers in a store at one time.
 However, bars and restaurants had been limited to offering only carry-out or delivery services.